LeoSantosp2/vscode-info/README.md

 }
 ```

-- OBS 1: The configurations `workbench.colorCustomizations` and `editor.tokenColorCustomizations` is optional.
+- OBS 1: The `workbench.colorCustomizations` and `editor.tokenColorCustomizations` configurations are optional.
 - OBS 2: The configuration `apc` only it works with the extension `Apc Customize UI++`.

 ##  Extensions